infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 - [`delete`]
 - [`deleteMany`]

-So to implement the same route and endpoint in your Photon.js project, go to your `index.ts` file, and in the `/posts` endpoint, fetch all the posts from the database with [`findMany`](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#findMany), a method exposed for the `Post` model with the generated Photon API.
+So to implement the same route and endpoint in your Photon.js project, go to your `index.ts` file, and in the `/posts` endpoint for the `app.get` route, fetch all the posts from the database with [`findMany`](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#findMany), a method exposed for the `Post` model with the generated Photon API.
 Then send the results back.
 Note that all of these methods are asynchronous and use callbacks so we can `await` the results of the operation.

 ```ts
 import * as express from 'express'